Dick Clark Productions rejects Mariah Carey's sabotage claim

 NEW YORK (AP) — Dick Clark Productions is hitting back against Mariah Carey’s claim it sabotaged her live performance on its “New Year’s Rockin’ Eve” special.

-Carey’s disaster during the annual New Year’s Eve special made international headlines: The superstar vocally stumbled through her short set in Times Square, failing to sing for most of it despite a pre-recorded track of her songs playing in the background.
+Carey’s disaster during the annual New Year’s Eve special in Times Square made international headlines: The superstar vocally stumbled through her short set, failing to sing for most of it despite a pre-recorded track of her songs playing in the background.

 Carey was visibly upset during the performance and afterward tweeted “(expletive) happens.”
+Her representative Nicole Perna blamed technical difficulties, and in an interview with Billboard she said Dick Clark Productions hampered Carey’s performance.

-Carey representative Nicole Perna blames technical difficulties.
-In an interview with Billboard she said Dick Clark Productions hampered Carey’s performance and “set her up to fail.”
+“She was not winging this moment and took it very seriously,” Perna told Billboard.
+“A shame that production set her up to fail.”

 Most Read Stories